Office hallway

 How Does Bidding on Construction Jobs Work?

-The bidding process sounds simple at first glance.
-A client sends a request for proposal, the contractor submits a bid and the client chooses a winning contractor to perform the work.
+To bid for a construction job, a client sends a request for proposal, the contractor submits a bid and the client chooses a winning contractor to perform the work.
 However, those steps require many other tasks, like meetings, site visits and detailed calculations.
 Winning a bid also depends on various factors that can range widely between projects.

 Understanding the construction bidding process is crucial for contractors and owners to have realistic expectations and fruitful relationships.